 How has Rio Tinto been saving on the cost to procure that rubber?
 Humans driving at variable speeds up and down circular ramps break more than they need to, resulting in greater tyre turnover.
 In fact, one of the reasons Rio Tinto and others moved toward automated trucks was rubber savings—automated trucks apply brakes only when necessary, increasing the lifespan of those pricey tires.

 It is run from a location which is hundreds of miles away, in Perth, by a 400-people operations staff, who manage fifteen mines in total, as well as thirty-one iron ore mining pits, four port terminals, and 1600 kilometers of railroad.
-The remote operation is made possible by data visualization software that interprets masses of data coming in from sensors on the autonomous vehicles and installed at the mines, and produces easy-to-read displays for the pit controllers, geologists, drill-and-blast teams, and other personnel who supervise the activity.
-The automation technology allows machines to work autonomously, in the dangerous mining pits, so that humans don’t have to.
+The remote operation is made possible by data visualization software that interprets masses of data coming in from sensors on the autonomous vehicles installed at the mines, and produces easy-to-read displays for the pit controllers, geologists, drill-and-blast teams, and other personnel who supervise the activity.
+Automation technology allows machines to work autonomously in dangerous mining pits so that humans don’t have to.

 Such triumphs of automation, which are being achieved in an increasing number of industries, have fueled the concerns about massive job losses that Martin Ford predicts in The Rise of the Robots.
 Academic research has also raised alarms.
 In the oft-cited 2013 study conducted by Oxford University economists Carl Frey and Michael Osborne, titled ‘The Future of Employment: How Susceptible Are Jobs to Computerization?’ the authors concluded that 47 per cent of US jobs are at a high risk of machine automation over the next one to two decades.
 What’s more, how so many jobs will be replaced by new jobs for humans to do is very much unclear.

 Job displacement by machines is commonly referred to as ‘technological unemployment.’
 The argument that masses of human workers would lose jobs, which would not be replaced by other kinds of work, has been made many times in the past, including the dawn of the Industrial Revolution and during the Great Depression in the early twentieth century.
-Economist John Maynard Keynes contended that job losses during the Depression due to technological advances were leading to ‘means of economizing the use of labor outrunning the pace at which we can find new uses for labor.’
+Economist John Maynard Keynes contended that job losses during the Depression due to technological advances were leading to ‘means of economizing the use of labour outrunning the pace at which we can find new uses for labour.’

 Conceding this point, Martin Ford argues, however, that the current wave of technological innovation will lead to even more severe job displacement than what has occurred in the past.
 In other words, this time is different.
 Fewer new jobs will be created because machines are now able to perform not only many manual tasks as well as humans do, but can also perform some cognitive tasks, and they will be getting better at mimicking human intelligence.
 This is why he predicts that machines will take over many high-level, ‘white collar’ jobs as well as manual ones.